 OUI Attorney

-Operating under the influence (OUI) is heavily enforced by Maine State Police and local officers.
-However, many good people have been arrested for OUI and their side of the story deserves to be heard.
+Serving clients across Cumberland County, Sagadahoc County and Lincoln County, with a focus on Maine Criminal Defense matters.
+Operating under the influence (OUI) is heavily enforced by Maine State Police and local officers in Maine.
+However, many good people have been arrested for OUI, and their side of the story deserves to be heard in a criminal court process.

-Attorney Bowe of the Law Office of Matthew D. Bowe has the experience necessary to properly defend an OUI charge.
-He has the determination to handle the most complicated cases and understands the current OUI laws and regulations.
+Attorney Bowe of the Law Office of Matthew D. Bowe has the experience necessary to properly defend an OUI charge and other criminal allegations.
+He has the determination to handle the most complicated cases and understands the current OUI laws and regulations, including DUI DWI issues.

 Schedule a Consultation Now